1940 United States Senate elections

 The 1940 United States Senate elections coincided with the election of Franklin D. Roosevelt to his third term as president.
 The 32 seats of Class 1 were contested in regular elections, and special elections were held to fill vacancies.

 Although Roosevelt was re-elected, support for his administration had dropped somewhat after eight years, and the Republican opposition gained three seats from the Democrats.
 However, the New Deal Democrats regained firm control of both the House and Senate because Progressives dominated the election.
 The Minnesota Farmer–Labor Party also disappeared from the Senate, as Henrik Shipstead joined the Republican party and Ernest Lundeen had died during the preceding term.
 Senator Harry S. Truman of Missouri was elected to his final term in the Senate in 1940.
 Truman resigned in 1945 to serve as President Roosevelt's third Vice President.

+Republicans later gained an additional seat through an appointment in Colorado.

 Gains, losses, and holds

 Retirements

-Two Republicans and two Democrats retired instead of seeking re-election.
+One Republican and two Democrats retired instead of seeking re-election.
+One Republican retired instead of seeking election to finish the unexpired term.

 Defeats

-Six Democrats and two Republicans sought re-election but lost in the primary or general election.
+Five Democrats and two Republicans sought re-election but lost in the primary or general election.
+One Democrat sought election to finish the unexpired term but lost in the general election.

 Post-election changes

-One Democrat was re-elected but died on November 10th, 1940.
-A Democrat was appointed in his place.